 E. Cesar Chavez is a diverse and vibrant neighborhood to the east of Downtown and Holly.
 Homes in the area have diverse styles, local businesses are booming, and dining and nightlife choices are plentiful.
 E. Cesar Chavez is one of the best walkable neighborhoods in Austin because of its close distance to downtown and public transportation is convenient.
 Residential areas in the neighborhood are home to modest homes and upscale condos.

 9. The Triangle

-Also known as the Triangle State, the neighborhood appeals to the singles, couples, the young and professionals.
+Also known as the Triangle State, the 22-acre urban L-shaped neighborhood appeals to singles, couples, the young, and professionals.
 The Triangle is a master-planned community located in the north of Central Austin.
 Homes, luxury condos, and apartments with close distance to many amenities are loved by the residents.
-Supermarkets, cafes, bars, businesses are very accessible to the residents that almost everything is just a few steps away from their home!
+Within the center of The Triangle is Triangle Park, the perfect place to take your dog for a walk while there is also a small Central Park located within the southern point of the area.
+Supermarkets, cafes, bars, and businesses are very accessible to the residents almost everything is just a few steps away from their homes!

 10. Bouldin Creek

 One of the oldest Austin neighborhoods is Bouldin Creek.
 Today, it is a quiet and safe neighborhood in South Austin.
 It is conveniently located close to Downtown as well as to many local businesses, and restaurants.
 Hike and bike trails are found at Barton Creek Greenbelt and Zilker Park which are close to the neighborhood.